dotnet/corefx/Documentation/coding-guidelines/breaking-change-rules.md

 * Removing an exception in any other case not listed above

 ### Platform Support
-a

 &#10003; **Allowed**
 * An operation previously not supported on a specific platform, is now supported

 &#10007; **Disallowed**
-* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack c
+* An operation previously supported on a specific platform is no longer supported, or now requires a specific service-pack

 ### Code
 &#10003; **Allowed**
 * A change which is directly intended to increase performance of an operation
-o> The ability to modify the performance of an operation is essential in order to ensure we stay competitive, and we continue to give users operational benefits.
+> The ability to modify the performance of an operation is essential in order to ensure we stay competitive, and we continue to give users operational benefits.
 This can break anything which relies upon the current speed of an operation, sometimes visible in badly built code relying upon asynchronous operations.
 Note that the performance change should have no affect on other behavior of the API in question, otherwise the change will be breaking.

 * A change which indirectly, and often adversely, affects performance
 > Assuming the change in question is not categorized as breaking for some other reason, this is acceptable.
 Often, actions need to be taken which may include extra operation calls, or new functionality.
 This will almost always affect performance, but may be essential to make the API in question function as expected.

-* Changing the text of an error message i> Not only should users not rely on these text messages, but they change anyways based on culture
+* Changing the text of an error message
+> Not only should users not rely on these text messages, but they change anyways based on culture

 * Calling a brand new event that wasn't previously defined.

-L&#10007; **Disallowed**
+&#10007; **Disallowed**

 * Adding the `checked` keyword to a code-block
 > This may cause code in a block to to begin to throwing exceptions, an unacceptable change.

-* Changing the order in which events are fired l> Developers can reasonably expect events to fire in the same order.
+* Changing the order in which events are fired
+> Developers can reasonably expect events to fire in the same order.

 * Removing the raising of an event on a given action

-e* Changing a synchronous API to asynchronous (and vice versa)
+* Changing a synchronous API to asynchronous (and vice versa)

 * Firing an existing event when it was never fired before

 * Changing the number of times given events are called

-b## Source and Binary Compatibility Changes
+## Source and Binary Compatibility Changes

 ### Assemblies
 &#10003; **Allowed**
-p* Making an assembly portable when the same platforms are still supported
+* Making an assembly portable when the same platforms are still supported

 &#10007; **Disallowed**
 * Changing the name of an assembly